mcfe91/high-perf-music-rl-poc/README.md

-# Audio Reinforcement Learning Environment
+# Audio Reinforcement Learning Environment (Proof of concept)

 A high-performance audio reinforcement learning environment that follows the principles of PufferLib to achieve maximum training throughput.